connexcs/docs/docs/customer/cli.md

 Sometimes it can be useful to retain all or part of the CLI being sent manipulate it when it gets sent out.

-!!! tip "Are you Normalizing"
+!!! tip "Are you Normalizing?"
-    Normalizing is the process of using a common number format internally to ConnexCS, this should be international format.
-You should not be using CLI Manipulation to correct the format or a number, this should be done by Parameter Rewrite.
+    Normalizing is the process of using a common number format.
+For ConnexCS, this is the international format.
+You should not be using CLI Manipulation to correct the format or a number, this should be done by Parameter Rewrite (see [Number Manipulation](/number-manipulation/) for details).

 ### Regex Pattern Examples